4sensesdev/niche_models_example/README.md

 <div style="text-align: justify">

 ## Methodology
-- Bioclimatic variables were downloaded from the given [historical data](https://www.worldclim.org/data/worldclim21.html) and [future data section](https://www.worldclim.org/data/cmip6/cmip6climate.html) of WorldClim.
+- Bioclimatic variables were downloaded from the given <a target="_blank" href="https://www.worldclim.org/data/worldclim21.html">historical data</a> and <a target="_blank" href="https://www.worldclim.org/data/cmip6/cmip6climate.html">future data section</a> of WorldClim.
-- Species presence data were downloaded from the [GBIF database](https://www.gbif.org/).
+- Species presence data were downloaded from the <a target="_blank" href="https://www.gbif.org/">GBIF database</a>.
-- Using the software R. we followed the step by step tutorial in the [ENMTools repository](https://github.com/danlwarren/ENMTools) present on this platform **(if you can, go there to thank the people who created that package, there you will find more technical explanations about what everything is for in that package for R)**.
+- Using the software R. we followed the step by step tutorial in the <a target="_blank" href="https://github.com/danlwarren/ENMTools">ENMTools repository</a> present on this platform **(if you can, go there to thank the people who created that package, there you will find more technical explanations about what everything is for in that package for R)**.

 For those who want to know how to pbtain future projections...
 This information will only be available to those who give freedom to their curiosity!